seankelliher/us-national-parks-alerts/README.md

 [![MIT License on GitHub](https://img.shields.io/github/license/seankelliher/us-national-parks-alerts?style=flat-square)](/LICENSE.txt)
 ## US National Parks Alerts

-Searchable directory to easily find alerts (informational announcements, park closures, cautions, and warnings) for any of the 471 parks managed by the National Park Service.
-Built with Vue.js and Express.js.
+Searchable directory for alerts on conditions at National Park Service (NPS) parks in the US and overseas.
+There are 471 areas.
+Alerts are drawn through an API managed by NPS.
+This project is built with Vue.js and Express.js.
 [View working component](https://us-national-parks-alerts-fa601db96052.herokuapp.com). **"Eco" dyno, takes a few seconds to wake up.**

 ## Project Status